uwe-app/website/site/docs/getting-started/integrations.md

 Configuration files for build tools should go in the project root outside of the `site` directory unless they should trigger a live reload.

-If a configuration file should trigger a hook to be run when files change it can go in the `site` directory; for example the [tailwind][] integration needs to rebuild the stylesheet when the configuration file changes (see the [tailwind-postcss][] integration).
+If a configuration file should trigger a hook to be run when files change it can go in the `site` directory; for example the [tailwind][] integration needs to rebuild the stylesheet when the configuration file changes (see the [tailwind-postcss][tailwind-postcss-example] integration).

 ## Site Settings